 Barnet

 § This page gives an overview of the Barnet local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Barnet lies in North London and is one of the capital’s largest boroughs by population.
 It features suburban residential areas, green spaces like Hampstead Heath Extension and Hadley Green, and a diverse economy with strong retail and service sectors.

-The administrative boundary of Barnet can be viewed on OpenStreetMap: District Boundary of Barnet.
+The administrative boundary of Barnet can also be viewed on OpenStreetMap: District Boundary of Barnet.

 Key Facts about Barnet